ChainSafe/engineering-handbook/docs/3_development/2_tech-stack/Typescript/readme.md

 #### Reverting

-In case of npm publish fails for whatever reason, release-please won't allow you to try to re-run the Github action.
+In case of npm publish fails for whatever reason, release-please won't allow you to try to re-run the GitHub action.
 Instead,
-you should open the "revert" Pull Request either using Github or the local git client.
+you should open the "revert" Pull Request either using GitHub or the local git client.

 Before merging it, make sure, you have deleted the git tag and GitHub release upstream.